 A product roadmap is a high-level overview of where an organization’s product is and where it’s headed in the future.
 The product roadmap functions as a vision board where the organization’s product vision is outlined over a period of time, typically 12 months.

-The product roadmap also serves as a time-bound vision board that shows the projects in project management to be planned for the future and how it’s used for tracking progress.
+The roadmap also serves as a time-bound vision board that shows the projects in project management to be planned for the future and how it’s used for tracking project progress.

 Why do you need a product roadmap?